alexlawrence/reznik/README.md

 Every output contains all defined modules, all of their dependencies, all errors occurred during the evaluation and some information messages.
 However Only JSON and plain output are suited for further processing as they contain the full set of information.
 The HTML output generates a pretty printed and self contained HTML file with the possibility to search for keywords.
-The dot output generates a simplified directed dependencies graph.a
+The dot output generates a simplified directed dependencies graph.

 Example modules: